ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Type Conversion

-For XML and JSON types we can declare a schema as discussed in XXXXXX.
+For XML and JSON types we can declare a schema as discussed in [Variable Declaration](#variable-declaration).
 To convert between types we can define a typeconverter as follows:
 ```
 typeconverter TypeConverterName (TypeName VariableName) (TypeName) {